totten/shimmy/README.md

 </extension>
 ```

-If the mixin is widely used (eg bundled with `civicrm-core`), then no extra effort is required.
+If the mixin is distributed with core, then no extra effort is required.
+However, if the mixin is new or bespoke, then
-However, if the mixin is new or bespoke, then you should copy it into the extension, eg
+you should copy it from mixlib (`$MIXLIB`) to the extension (`$MY_EXT`), eg

 ```
-mixins/
-  my-stuff@1.0.0.mixin.php
+cp $MIXLIB/mixins/my-stuff@1.0/mixin.php $MY_EXT/mixins/my-stuff@1.0.0.mixin.php
 ```

 ## Versioning